OthankQ/100-days-of-code/r1-log.md

 ### R2D13

 Finished the Python book.
 Learned a lot about regular expressions.
 It feels like I'm trying to decipher a code :P Started learning about deep learning.
 Wrote a code that figures out a rmse based on a set of data.

+### R2D14

+Built a basic bare bones Flask server.
+Learned about Multiple linear regression and built a simple code that does gradient descent.
+Started learning about logistic regression.